Walter Scott Houston: Mars moon hoax

 In 1959, Houston perpetrated a celebrated April Fool's hoax when he included an article in the April edition of the Great Plains Astronomical Society journal:

 Just last week Dr. Arthur Hayall of the University of the Sierras reports that the moons of Mars are actually artificial satellites...
 They are truly space stations in the most elaborate sense of the word... even though the race that flung them so magnificently into orbit may be dead and gone, they still orbit as the greatest monument to intelligent accomplishment yet known to mankind.

 Both Dr. Hayall and the University of the Sierras were fictitious.

 The hoax soon gained worldwide attention in May 1959 when a similar theory was proposed by Soviet scientist Iosif Shklovsky in an interview with Komsomol Pravda.
-Gerald Kuiper of the Yerkes Observatory was quoted as saying about Shklovsky, "He is much too brilliant to believe such nonsense."
+Gerard Kuiper of the Yerkes Observatory was quoted as saying about Shklovsky, "He is much too brilliant to believe such nonsense."